Modern History Playlist

 Fun Facts

-Women in Tebhaga movement carried red flags and fought shoulder to shoulder with men.
+Women in Tebhaga movement carried red flags and fought shoulder to shoulder with men, showing high levels of militancy.

-The Telangana struggle created its own village-level governance structures in liberated areas.
+The Telangana struggle created its own village-level governance structures (Gram Raj) in liberated areas, demonstrating alternative administration.

-Peasant songs and theatre became tools of political mobilization in Bengal and Andhra.
+Peasant songs and theatre (especially by Andhra Communist artists) became powerful tools of political mobilization in Bengal and Andhra.

 Mains Key Points